 The Foundation holds special events for the general public.
 The transaction price is the consideration that the Foundation expects to receive for the entrance fee and sponsorship.
-The Foundation collects payment at the time of registration, or shortly after.
+The Foundation collects payment at the time of registration or shortly after.
 The Foundation considers the performance obligation to be the event and recognizes revenue at the time that the event occurs.
-The Foundation's revenues and cash flows are correlated to the general conditions of the economy.
-Contract liabilities represents payments the Foundation receives in advance of the event.
+The Foundation's revenue and cash flows are correlated to the general conditions of the economy.
+Contract liabilities represent payments the Foundation receives in advance of the event.
 Contract liabilities are presented in the statements of financial position as deferred revenue, if applicable, and are recognized as income in the period in which the event takes place.
+There were no contract assets or liabilities at July 1, 2022.